Otto Tschudi: Ski racing

 Tschudi continued to represent the Norwegian team in international racing, posting top ten results in three more World Cup slaloms in 1970 and 1971, and winning the CanAm slalom championship.
-At the 1972 Sapporo Olympics he was disqualified in the GS and slalom.

-Following the Olympics Tschudi turned professional, joining Bob Beattie’s World Pro Skiing for the 1972-73 season.
+At the 1972 Sapporo Olympics, he was disqualified in the GS and slalom.
+Following the Olympics, Tschudi turned professional, joining Bob Beattie’s World Pro Skiing for the 1972-73 season.
 He raced on the dual-format pro tour until 1982.

 Business career

 In the lead-up to the 1972-73 World Pro Racing season Tschudi persuaded Rossignol North America to sponsor an international team including, among others, Tyler Palmer (USA), Jean-Claude Killy (France) and Malcolm Milne (Australia).
 Among his sponsors he recruited Sun Valley Resort, Avis, Air France, Look, Mossant, Swix, Smith and Raichle ski boots.

 Tschudi graduated the University of Denver in 1974, with combined BS/BA degrees in hotel and restaurant management.
 Thereafter he focused on skiing-related businesses, launching a line of padded ski racing suits under the label Otto Racing, and (beginning in 1977) serving as director of skiing at Winter Park Resort in Colorado.
 With sports commentator Larry Zimmer, he hosted a weekly television ski program on Denver’s NBC affiliate.

 Meanwhile, he continued to race on the pro circuit, representing fellow racers first as vice president of the International Ski Racers Association (1973–76), then as president of its successor organization, the Professional Ski Racers Association (1981–82).
 During his pro racing career he represented Rossignol, Atomic and Head skis and Swix ski wax; he also worked on athlete relationships for the International Management Group.

-In 1982 Tschudi retired from ski racing and joined Montgomery Securities in San Francisco, using his facility with languages and extensive contacts in Europe to sell financial products in the EU.
-In 1999 he opened the London office of Thomas Weisel Partners.
-Today (2018), Tschudi is managing director of international sales at Stifel Nicolaus, which acquired Weisel in 2010.

-Separately, Tschudi owns a land development company in Norway.